Hastings, L. Jane (1928-2024)

 Becoming an Architect

 Following her 1945 graduation from West Seattle High School, Hastings began architecture studies at the University of Washington as the only female in an entering class of 200 students.
-Throughout her student years, she continued to support herself by working in the Sears Roebuck mail-order department, doing bindery work at University of Washington Press, putting in six month’s full-time employment on a guided missile project at Boeing Airplane Co. and later (Summer1951 and part time during the 1951-1952 school year) in Boeing’s Plant Facilities department, and putting in weekends as a ski resort cashier.
+Throughout her student years, she continued to support herself by working in the Sears Roebuck mail-order department, doing bindery work at University of Washington Press, putting in six month’s full-time employment on a guided-missile project at Boeing and later (Summer 1951 and part time during the 1951-1952 school year) in Boeing’s Plant Facilities department, and putting in weekends as a ski-resort cashier.

-Hastings recalls that, as one of a very few women studying architecture, she refused to give up her place in the class when asked to defer to “our boys returning from service.”
+Hastings recalled that, as one of a very few women studying architecture, she refused to give up her place in the class when asked to defer to "our boys returning from service" (Hastings interview).
 Although no women served on the architecture faculty at that time, Hastings appreciated the support of Elizabeth Ayer (1897-1985), who as a then-recent UW graduate reached out to other women including those entering the field.
-Ayer invited Hastings and others to her home for tea, “actually a hearty lunch, which meant a lot to us hungry students” (Hastings conversations with Marga Rose Hancock).
+Ayer invited Hastings and others to her home for tea, "actually a hearty lunch, which meant a lot to us hungry students" (Hastings interview).

 Hastings received her Bachelor of Architecture degree in 1952, with honors including Tau Sigma Delta architecture honorary and the Alpha Rho Chi Medal leadership/service award.
 In 1953, she became an architect, the eighth woman to do so since the state began licensing architects in 1919.
 In the year following her graduation, she attended her first AIA national convention.
-She continued her employment with the Boeing Airplane Co. as an architect in Plant Facilities, and then -- since she wanted to see the world -- she took a civilian job with the U.S. Army in Germany as Special Services Recreation Director 1954-1956.
-She said, “The U.S. government at that time didn’t accept women as architects and engineers for most overseas posts.
-We had the job of providing a home-like atmosphere and recreation for the troops, which apparently seemed like a good job for a woman architect, especially given my background with the YMCA” (Hastings conversations with Marga Rose Hancock).
+She continued her employment with the Boeing Company as an architect in Plant Facilities, and then, since she wanted to see the world, she took a civilian job with the U.S. Army in Germany as Special Services Recreation Director from 1954-1956.
+She said, "The U.S. government at that time didn’t accept women as architects and engineers for most overseas posts.
+We had the job of providing a home-like atmosphere and recreation for the troops, which apparently seemed like a good job for a woman architect, especially given my background with the YMCA" (Hastings interview).
 Once abroad, she traveled extensively throughout Europe and made a foray into Northern Africa.

 Architectural Practice